Ren's Bitter Half: Production

+Peter Avanzino (pictured; 2011), a regular storyboard artist for the show, provided storyboards for this episode.

-The episode is the first to be primarily directed by Michael Kim.
+The episode is the first to be primarily directed by Michael Kim, who would later go on to work for Fox Television Animation to become a storyboard artist for Futurama, then as director for American Dad!, and currently as director for Family Guy.
 Kim had been working in the animation industry since he was 16 and he had been recruited to work for Spümcø by series creator John Kricfalusi.
 Kricfalusi considered Kim to be a highly talented individual, realizing his talent from his work on The New Adventures of Beany and Cecil.
 He made him his protégé and convinced him to back off from working on Batman: The Animated Series at Warner Bros.
 Animation with higher pay.
-Kim worked on every episode as a layout artist until his firing, where Kricfalusi was dissatisfied at his inability to provide large amounts of layouts in little time during the production of Man's Best Friend.
+Kim worked on every episode as a layout artist until his firing, where Kricfalusi was dissatisfied at his inability to provide large amounts of layouts in little time during the production of "Man's Best Friend".
 When Spümcø lost the contract for The Ren & Stimpy Show, Kim was among the studio's alumni who migrated to Games Animation.
 Kim stated in an interview: "I just wanted to get back into doing shows more like the original episodes that were just centered around Ren and Stimpy.
 I was just feeling my way around, I had never directed before.
 But I had a good idea of what I wanted and basically drew it all myself".
 Kim had personally contacted Bob Jaques of Carbunkle Cartoons to allow the studio to provide their animation, who showed interest but rejected due to scheduled conflicts, so Rough Draft Korea in Seoul provided the animation as usual.
-Peter Avanzino was responsible for the episode's storyboards.
+Peter Avanzino, who would also later go on to direct episodes for Futurama, was responsible for the episode's storyboards.